applicaster/React-Native-Zapp-Bridge/README.md

 NativeModules.ZappLogin.login(additionalParams);
 ```
 parameters:
-`additionalParams: Object` - can be empty
+`additionalParams: Object` - can be empty.
+This parameter is being delieved as the additionalParams to the native login method.
+So any values in this object will be available to the receiver login plugin.

 Returns:
 Promise - resolves: